srdone/life-history-of-ellen-precinda-moffatt-done/3-return-to-mexico/1-reestablishing-home-in-mexico.md

 some things that were much needed.

 One day Mother sent Elias to get a pan of beans to cook for supper.
-He came running back. his poor face was pale and he was very upset.
+He came running back.
+His poor face was pale and he was very upset.
 Mother calmed him down and he was finally able to say, "No beans, no one, all go."
 All those sacks of beans had been stolen.
 Papa knew right off who had stolen them, but he also knew he could not prove it.
 That